highpoint-tech/babel-plugin-meta-html/README.md

 * `cacheDirectory`: Defaults to `node_modules/.cache/babel-plugin-meta-html`.
   Set to `false` to disable caching.
 * `cacheTTL`: Cache's time-to-live value, in seconds.
 Values older than this will be refreshed.
-Defaults to 1800 seconds (30 minutes).
+Defaults to 86,400 seconds (one day).

 ## Environment Variables